jasonkarns/userscripts/readme.md

 - [Radapaper](https://github.com/jasonkarns/userscripts/tree/master/radapaper): adds 'Radbox' links to articles in your Instapaper queue
 - [TreasuryDirect Login](https://github.com/jasonkarns/userscripts/tree/master/treasurydirect_login): makes the password field editable so that you can use the keyboard to log in
 - [TryJasmine-widescreen](https://github.com/jasonkarns/userscripts/tree/master/tryjasmine-widescreen): make use of your widescreen on [TryJasmine.com](http://tryjasmine.com)

+Obsolete:

-- [Tweetapaper](https://github.com/jasonkarns/userscripts/tree/master/tweetapaper): adds 'Tweet' links to articles in your Instapaper queue
+- [Tweetapaper](https://github.com/jasonkarns/userscripts/tree/master/tweetapaper): <strike>adds 'Tweet' links to articles in your Instapaper queue</strike> Instapaper now has built-in sharing support for Twitter